 “No, but from the station in Hersbruck, I still have to walk a few kilometers to get to work.”

 I look into the dark night sky, thinking that such an early morning walk is not even a bad way to start the day.
-And that guy surely won’t have trouble falling asleep at night.
+That guy surely won’t have trouble falling asleep at night.

 As a roving reporter, I should be awake at all times, constantly making conversation or eavesdropping on telephone calls, observing the landscape passing by, combining and describing what I see, hear and think.
 But all the people on the regional train to Nuremberg are on the way to their daily grind and are sound asleep.
 It’s still pitch black outside.